Leg3ndary/APHS-bot/info/announcements.md

 ## MONDAY OCTOBER 4 2021

-**Attention all artists! **The library is running an art contest and want your art of Joe the Eagle!
+**Attention all artists!**The library is running an art contest and want your art of Joe the Eagle!
 All submissions are due by October 15th at 3pm.
 Come to the library or visit the library website for full details! https://sites.google.com/hdsb.ca/aphs-library/home
-**
-****STRINGS ENSEMBLE** - Attention all ADVANCED string players of Abbey Park!
+******STRINGS ENSEMBLE** - Attention all ADVANCED string players of Abbey Park!
 All string players who are interested in playing in the Advanced Strings Ensemble are asked to come to our start-up meeting this Wed. morning, Oct.
 6th, at 7:30am in the music room.
 No instruments are needed this week... this is ONLY a meeting.
 See Mr. Willms if you have any questions.

-**COFFEE HOUSE -**  is back for this year!
+**COFFEE HOUSE**  is back for this year!
 If you wish to attend, we will be selling tickets all week in the eagles nest (front foyer).
 Tickets are $3 and remember to attend, you have to fill out the form at bit.ly/aphscoffeehouse.
 See you all there!

 **ENGINEERING CLUB** - Interested in engineering?
 Get started by joining the Engineering Club, where you'll be able to learn about cool engineering concepts while also competing in fun engineering activities!
 Join us on today's meeting at lunch in room 215 where you'll compete in a tinfoil boat challenge.
 Find the google classroom code on our posters throughout the school.
 See you there!
 Google Classroom Code: k4rmrqj
 Instagram Account: @engineeringclubaphs